Neilsprut/ok/README.md

 # Portfolio Template using HTML, CSS, JS, and Three.Js
 This is a portfolio template designed to showcase your skills and projects in a visually appealing way.
-The template is built using HTML, CSS, and JavaScript, and utilizes the Three.Js library for impressive 3D transitions and animations.
+The template is built using HTML, CSS, and JavaScript, and utilizes the Three.Js library for impressive 3D transitions and animati

 ## Features
 - Responsive design